Charlotte Hope

 Charlotte Hope is an English actress.
-She first achieved recognition for her recurring role as Myranda in the third through fifth seasons of the HBO fantasy series Game of Thrones (2013–2016).
-Hope gained further prominence in the lead role of Catherine of Aragon on the Starz historical drama series The Spanish Princess (2019–2020), her first starring performance.
+She first achieved recognition for her recurring role as Myranda in the third to fifth seasons of the HBO fantasy series Game of Thrones (2013–2016).
+Hope gained further prominence in the lead role of Catherine of Aragon on the Starz historical drama series The Spanish Princess (2019–2020).
 In 2020, she appeared as a series regular on the second season of the ITV thriller Bancroft and the Netflix biographical drama The English Game.
+Hope headlined the Showmax true crime series Catch Me a Killer as South African profiler Micki Pistorius in 2024.

-Outside television, Hope has appeared in the biographic romance film The Theory of Everything (2014) and the horror film The Nun (2018).
-She also voiced one of the playable characters in the action-adventure video game We Happy Few (2018).
+Outside television, Hope's film roles include The Theory of Everything (2014), The Nun (2018), and The Chelsea Cowboy (2023).
+She also voiced Sally Boyle, one of the playable characters in the action-adventure video game We Happy Few (2018).

 Early life and education

 Hope was born in Salisbury and grew up in Lower Daggons, a rural hamlet in the New Forest District of Hampshire.
-Her younger sister Emily is a member of the band Police Dog Hogan.
-Their father is a barrister and former jockey and their mother stayed at home, having previously worked in PR.

 Hope attended boarding school.
 She first discovered acting through a drama class at school.
 She went on to study French and Spanish at the University of Oxford.
-Whilst there, she found an agent and began taking on theatre and commercial gigs.
+Whilst there, she found an agent and began taking jobs in theatre and commercials.
 Upon graduation from Oxford, Hope spent a year in Paris training in acting at L'École Internationale de Théâtre Jacques Lecoq.